What Your Handshake Really Reveals About Your Personality

 The lingering handshake

 Going in with a good firm grasp that’s not knuckle-grinding is important, but when you don’t let go, it gives off desperation.
 Though you definitely don’t want to rush it, try not to hold on for longer than two full seconds.
-(Find out 20 secrets your colleagues wish they could tell you.)

 The perfect handshake